Wayne Morse: Objection to military involvement in the Vietnam War

-In February 1966, the chairman of the Senate Foreign Relations Committee, J. William Fulbright, held televised hearings about the Vietnam war, which Morse took part in as a member of the committee.
-Johnson sent General Maxwell Taylor before the committee as a rebuttal witness.
-In response to Taylor's testimony, Morse said: "I happen to hold to the point of view that it isn't going to be long before the American people, as a people, will repudiate our war in Southeast Asia".
-In response, Taylor stated "That of course, is good news to Hanoi, Senator".
-An infuriated Morse snapped back: "I know that is the smear that you militarists give to those of us who have honest differences of opinion with you, but I don't intend to get down in the gutter with you and engage in that kind of debate, General!"
+In February 1966, J. William Fulbright, chairman of the Senate Foreign Relations Committee, began holding televised hearings about the war; Johnson sent General Maxwell Taylor to testify in favor of the administration.
+Morse told Taylor that he believed public opinion would shortly turn against the war.
+Taylor said North Vietnam would benefit from this, leading Morse to retort, "I know that is the smear that you militarists give to those of us who have honest differences of opinion with you, but I don't intend to get down in the gutter with you and engage in that kind of debate, General!"